• Skip to primary navigation

 Dr Josh Friedman, PHD, Integrative Psychotherapy of Omaha

 I follow the guidelines of Columbia University’s Center for Environmental Therapeutics.
-They have done research on a variety of light boxes and the one on this page is inexpensive and effective [and is 10,000 lux] You can find it on Amazon here: Day-Light Classic Plus Bright Light Therapy Lamp
+They have done research on a variety of light boxes and the one on this page is inexpensive and effective [and is 10,000 lux] You can find it on Amazon here: Carex Day-Light Classic Plus Bright Light Therapy Lamp

 daylight-simulator